Seoul stocks open steeply lower on U.S. inflation woes | Yonhap News Agency

 Seoul stocks open steeply lower on U.S. inflation woes

-SEOUL, Feb.
-26 (Yonhap) -- South Korean stocks opened steeply lower Friday, tracking an overnight Wall Street plunge that was spurred by a bond yields hike.
+SEOUL, March 4 (Yonhap) -- South Korean stocks opened steeply lower Thursday, taking a cue from the overnight tech drop on Wall Street that was spurred by increased bond yields.

-Stocks deepened losses as investor worries grew globally over post-pandemic inflation, heralded by a bond yields hike.

-Overnight, the tech-heavy Nasdaq Composite tumbled 3.52 percent, with the S&P 500 and the Dow Jones Industrial Average dipping 2.45 percent and 1.75 percent, respectively.
+Overnight, the tech-heavy Nasdaq Composite dipped 2.7 percent, with the S&P 500 and the Dow Jones Industrial Average retreating 1.31 percent and 0.55 percent, respectively.

-Giant internet portal operator Naver fell 2.74 percent, but its rival Kakao added 0.41 percent.
+Giant internet portal operator Naver fell 1.25 percent, with its rival Kakao moving down 1.62 percent.

-Leading chemical firm LG Chem moved down 4.04 percent, and top automaker Hyundai Motor shed 2.86 percent.
+Leading chemical firm LG Chem decreased 0.46 percent, and top automaker Hyundai Motor went down 1.25 percent.

 jwc@yna.co.kr